ethanratnofsky/Portfolio-Website/README.md

 # Portfolio Website
 This GitHub repository houses the codebase for my personal website.
-The contents of my website include my personal achievements, portfolio, and resumé.
+The contents of my website include my personal achievements, portfolio, and resume.
 ## Languages, Libraries, and Frameworks
 - JavaScript
     - [React](https://reactjs.org/)